-Board Committees are meant to facilitate the working of the EITI Board.
+Board committees are meant to facilitate the working of the EITI Board.
 This is mainly done by making recommendations to the Board.
-Board Committees do not take decisions on behalf of the EITI Board.
+Board committees do not take decisions on behalf of the EITI Board.
 Committees advise the Board on specific issues, such as EITI implementation, validation, governance, outreach, policy and management.
-Committees hold telephone or video conferences or get together in person around Board meetings.
-Committees are re-established after the election of a new Board.
+Committees hold telephone or videoconferences or get together in person around Board meetings.
+Committees are reestablished after the election of a new Board.

-Board members and Alternates who are either serving or who have served during the course of the Board term can be appointed to committees.
+Board members and alternates who are either serving or who have served during the course of the Board term can be appointed to Committees.
 Non-members may observe and actively contribute to committees subject to the EITI Observer Policy for EITI Committees.
-Consistent with the Observer Policy, Board members and their Alternates are welcome to observe the deliberations of committees they are not members of, provided that the numbers do not become impractical to manage.
+Consistent with the Observer Policy, Board members and their alternates are welcome to observe the deliberations of committees they are not members of, provided that the numbers do not become impractical to manage.

 Committee meetings are held in the languages agreed upon with committee members.
-The International Secretariat provides interpretation for Committee telephone and video conferences when needed.
-Representatives of civil society from non-OECD EITI implementing countries obtain financial support to cover costs for interpretation of committee calls as stated in 5.7 above.
+The International Secretariat provides interpretation for committee telephone and videoconferences when needed.
+Representatives of civil society from non-OECD EITI implementing countries obtain financial support to cover costs for interpretation of committee calls as stated above.

 The interpretation provided is currently simultaneous and mainly via Zoom (interpretation is done as the speaker speaks).
-Most Board committee meetings take place via videoconference.
-In recognition of the challenges posed by occasional connectivity issues and interpretation, the EITI Board has endorsed the following good practices for Board committee conferences:
+Most Committee meetings take place via videoconference.
+In recognition of the challenges posed by occasional connectivity issues and interpretation, the EITI Board has endorsed the following good practices for Committee conferences: